tmbiro/python-challenge/PyPoll/README.md

 * The total number of votes each candidate won
 * The winner of the election based on popular vote.

-MY analysis output needed to look similar to the following:
+My analysis output needed to look similar to the following:

   ```text